NeoTeo/Awesome-Sustainability-Actions/ASA.md

 *Use few soaps and body products.*
 Water will clean you of almost anything.
 Most everything else is to make you smell nice.
 Pick one.

+##### Bring bag
+*Always have a carry bag with you*
+You'll never "have to" get a new plastic bag if you have one already.